avcixm/academicprofile/index.md

 </div>

-I am an Assistant Professor in Applied Mathematics at Athabasca University.
+I am an Assistant Professor in Applied Mathematics at Athabasca University since July, 2022.
 This academic portfolio provides an up-to-date, structured summary of my professional contributions as a faculty member at Athabasca University, highlighting my work in teaching, research, and service to the academic and broader community.
-The introductory section includes my full curriculum vitae, contact information, and a detailed account of my academic background prior to joining Athabasca University in July, 2022.

 <!-- CV:START HOME -->

 ## Degrees